Azure/azure-functions-templates/Documentation/blobTrigger.md

 #### Blob trigger supported types

-The blob can be deserialized to any of the following types in Node or C# functions:
+The blob can be deserialized to any of the following types in JavaScript or C# functions:

 * Object (from JSON)
 * String